 The following text appeared in a widely circulated tourist magazine.
 This text was translated from Spanish into English by a Peruvian with some English speaking ability.
 This work of a "so-called" translator, was published by a client who believed that he received precisely what he was looking for to communicate his message.

-This Pampas whit his shinning sky annoys blue with love reeived airs with his wide highway to Huancayo, Ayacucho, Cobriza, with his big typie January foty of 576 hours dancing without stop with many dancers in moon's nights, in the best time with the best time teacher a guitar Direct "Chusco" Gamarra, well leave back the Pamp with his farh full of redish and enchantment of their streets, and soy good by of the many and nice fusids, who made durinshortstay remember the swahlows and music nights in Snack Bar "103" where we receive a perfectly attention.
+Ind every space we find sympathelic places in every color as Purhuay, Ahuaycha, Pamuri and others, were wits a little art we can fead a delicious popular alcoholic beverage of the style of mother Eterlvina.
+This Pampas whit his shinning sky annoys blue with love reeived airs with his wide highway to Huancayo, Ayacucho, Cobriza, with his big typie January foty of 576 hours dancing without stop with many dancers in moon's nights, in the best time with the best time teacher a guitar Direct "Chusco" Gamarra, well leave back the Pamp with his farh full of redish and enchantment of their streets, and soy good by of the many and nice fusids, who made durinshortstay remember the swahlows and music nights in Snack Bar "103" where we receive a perfectly attention. |

-And still others think that this example is the exception rather than the rule.
+Some are moved to laughter, Others feel that they would never produce such a poor translation, And still others think that this example is the exception rather than the rule. |

 Most people that do not KNOW what translation is all about, produce translations similar to this one.
 This problem is quite prevalent throughout the world.